Where can I drive in the park?

 Do the campgrounds often fill up?

-No; generally, there is space available in the campgrounds, even on weekends, though in the summer it is best to arrive early on Friday or Saturday.
+Depending on the season.
 Campgrounds do fill quickly during spring break, busy holiday weekends, and peak color change in late October.
 Alternative camping suggestions are posted at the Visitor Center when the campground fills quickly.

 What does it cost to camp?

 The cost is $15 per night for an individual site.
 There is a self-pay, self-registration station near the campground restrooms.